asecurityguru/ABC-Corp-Mission-Critical-App/README.md

-ABC Corp Mission Critical App by Raghu The Security Expert(ASG) :baby_symbol:
+ABC Corp Mission Critical App by Raghu The Security Expert(ASG) =
-=

 ABC Corp pp is a web application in order to understand behavior of bugs and vulnerabilities, for example, [memory leak, deadlock, JVM crash, SQL injection and so on]